ArgonneCPAC/diffsmhm/scripts/README.md

 * `--mass-bin-high`:
     Upper limit mass bin for selection function.
 Defaults to 100.0
 * `-r`, `--rpbins`:
-    Filepath to `.npy` file that stores radial bins for wprp.
+    Filepath to hdf5 file that stores radial bins for wprp.
 Defaults to "watson-like" bins.
+Array should be accessible at `f["rpbins"][...]`.
 * `-t`, `--theta`:
-    Model parameters for which to compute wprp.
+    Filepath to hdf5 file that stores model parameters at which to compute wprp.
 Defaults to model defaults.
+Array should be accessible at `f["theta"][...]`.
 * `-p`, `--perturbation-limit`:
     Percentage limit to perturb parameters by when doing a randomized computation.
 Providing `--theta` will override this argument and wprp will be compute based on `--theta`.
 * `-s`, `--perturbation-seed`: